tgaillard1/multi-cloud-workshop/workshop1.md

     It will look like this for Git: https://github.com/${ACCOUNT}/${APP_REPO}.git and this for GCR: https://source.developers.google.com/p/REPLACE_WITH_YOUR_PROJECT_ID/r/gceme

-1. From the Credentials dropdown select the name of new created credentials from the Phase 1.
+1. From the Credentials dropdown select the name of the “Google Service Account from private key" or your "Git user/pass" from the Phase 1.
 It should have the username of your Git Hub or the format `PROJECT_ID service account` for GCR.

 1. Under 'Scan Multibranch Pipeline Triggers' section, check the 'Periodically if not otherwise run' box and se the 'Interval' value to 1 minute.